AuReMe/padmet/README.md

-    padmet_stats    Compute stats on a PADMet file prot2genome    Perfoms the structural annotation of AuCoMe report_network    Creates reports for a PADMet file visu_path    Allows to visualize a pathway in PADMet network
+    padmet_stats    Compute stats on a PADMet file prot2genome    Perfoms the structural annotation of AuCoMe report_network    Creates reports for a PADMet file visu_network    Allows to visualize a PADMet or SBML network visu_path    Allows to visualize a pathway in PADMet network

 management: